 Administrators face numerous challenges when managing a macOS deployment.
-While an MDM may solve most, some workflows can benefit from extra help.
-This article introduces you to a jungle of various open-source technologies that can automate workflows and enable additional functionalities for Mac deployments.
+While an MDM may solve most challenges, some workflows can benefit from additional support.
+This article introduces a range of open-source technologies that can help automate workflows and provide enhanced functionality for Mac deployments.
+It’s worth noting that many of these tools require significant technical expertise to implement effectively.
+However, the time and effort invested in deploying these tools can be well worth it.
+They can potentially make a critical difference in achieving your deployment goals.

 Happy hunting!